The Unstoppable Growth of the Database Industry: What’s Driving It?

 In other words, it’s not an either/or choice.
 It’s a “and” situation for businesses of any respectable scale.
 Businesses are merely attempting to maximize the value of their data and use the finest database for the task at hand.

-Reorganizing the market: Zilliz, the organization behind the free and open-source vector database Milvus, recently raised $60 million in addition to the $43 million it had already raised.
+Reorganizing the market: Zillis, the organization behind the free and open-source vector database Milvus, recently raised $60 million in addition to the $43 million it had already raised.

 Unfamiliar with vector databases?
 Not by yourself.
 In order to manage vector embeddings, a vector database is used.
-According to Frank Liu of Zilliz:
+According to Frank Liu of Zillis:

 Machine learning models that have been trained to comprehend [unstructured] data are being used more frequently as a result of the increasing prevalence of unstructured data.